joe7575/techage/manuals/manual_EN.md

 ### Baborium

-Baborium is only extracted in underground mining.
-Baborium can only be found in stone at an altitude between -250 and -340 meters.
+Barborium can only be obtained from underground mining.
+This substance can only be found at a depth of -250 to -340 meters.

 Baborium can only be melted in the TA3 Industrial Furnace.